-They defy labels, and at times, good taste.
-They've performed together for more than 35 years; skewering the genre of magic, their sold-out audiences, and themselves - very often all at the same time, within one mind-boggling evening.
+Known for their outrageous blending of magic and comedy, they defy labels, and at times, good taste.
+They've performed together for more than 40 years; skewering the genre of magic, their sold-out audiences, and themselves - very often all at the same time, within one mind-boggling evening.

 And along the way, Penn & Teller have made the hardest trick of all — a remarkable career that ranges from stage to television to best-selling books — look easy.
 And they've done it all on their own, distinctively offbeat terms.

 They call themselves 'a couple of eccentric guys who have learned how to do a few cool things.'
 Since first teaming up in 1975, when they combined Teller's silent, occasionally creepy, magic with Penn's clown college education and juggling expertise, the two have created an entertainment success story that went from the streets to small clubs to national theatre tours, and now to a current, multiyear engagement at the Rio All-Suite Hotel & Casino in Las Vegas.

 Together since 1975, Penn & Teller debuted in Las Vegas in 1993 and have been performing at the Rio since 2001.
 They are currently the longest-running headliners to play in the same Las Vegas hotel.

 The two are winners of an Emmy, Obie, and Writer’s Guild award and also have their own star on the Hollywood Walk of Fame.
 Their Showtime series, "Penn & Teller: BS!" was the network's longest-running series and was nominated for 16 Emmy awards.
 They currently have two series on TV, “Penn & Teller: Fool Us” on The CW and “Wizard Wars” on SyFy.
 On top of all these accolades, Penn & Teller had three successful Broadway runs and two sold-out tours of England.
 Entertainment Weekly also included them on its "50 Funniest Comedians Alive" list.